davidallison12/loan_application_app/README.md

   -   Using Google Maps to confirm addresses
   -   Phone number format validation
 - SSN Encryption and Masking
-- Replace SQLite with PostgreSQL for scalability more robust security
+- Replace SQLite with PostgreSQL for scalability and more robust security
-- Logging for more advanced troubleshooting
+- Add logging for more advanced troubleshooting
 - More use of environment variables for urls and additonal fields

 ---